Arthur William Hodge: The execution

-The Governor of the Leeward Islands, Hugh Elliot, was compelled to commission a militia to prevent reprisals "in a conjuncture so replete with party animosity."
+The governor of the Leeward Islands, Hugh Elliot, was compelled to commission a militia to prevent reprisals "in a conjuncture so replete with party animosity."
 He also imposed martial law every night from sunset to sunrise between the time of sentencing and the date of Hodge's execution.
 Finally, he ordered HMS Cygnet to stand by to support the civilian authorities if it was needed.
 Elliot may have been motivated by a concern for self-preservation, as he had been the primary proponent of the indictment of Hodge.
 White slaveowners might have been angry that a social peer could be sentenced to death for the murder of a black slave, who by the laws of the time was considered property.

 Hodge was allowed to "make his peace with God" in the following week.
-He was attended by two ministers of the Methodist church at St Christophers.
+He was attended by two ministers of the Methodist church at Saint Kitts.
 On the appointed day, he addressed certain individuals whom he singled out in the crowd and asked them to forgive him for injuries which they had received at his hands.
 He then addressed the crowd generally and asked them to forgive him.
-Then he was hanged.
-His body was then taken to his estate and buried, not far from the grave of Prosper.
+Then he was hanged and his body was taken to his estate and buried, not far from the grave of Prosper.